MeshedPotato/Project-Plans/README.md

 There are a lot of locations to go for information.
 Below list should help.

 * For any questions, you can ask in the [chat](https://t.me/DeBitcoinMesh), send an email to ![you should see an email address here](https://meshedpotato.network/assets/img/email.png) or [#faq](read the FAQ)
-* The main repo is [https://github.com/MeshedPotato/Project-Plans](MeshedPotato/Project-Plans), please browse through it and add information!
+* The main repo is [https://github.com/MeshedPotato/Project-Plans](MeshedPotato/Project-Plans) , please browse through it and add information!
 Send an email to above address for access if needed, or ask in the chat.
 * View [issues](https://github.com/MeshedPotato/Project-Plans/issues) for stuff to help on.
 We try to tag ["issues" good for beginners](https://github.com/MeshedPotato/Project-Plans/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 * The website is live at [https://meshedpotato.network/](meshedpotato.network)
-* There is a Telegram channel with [https://t.me/MeshedPotatoGithub](github activity) to follow
+* There is a Telegram channel with [github activity](https://t.me/MeshedPotatoGithub) to follow

 # Repository
 Use this repository to create concepts and plans for networking and hardware.